rzabh/Informations_financieres/readme.md

-This is a demo of my idea for a public companies security infor verifer app.
+This is a demo of my idea for a public companies security info verifer app.

 Disclaimer:"Do not use this app to make financial decision.
 I made this as an exercise, this version in github is incomplete and will contain errors, therefore do not make your trading decisions based on it and consult to a financial advisor."